Join Us

 All admitted PhD students will receive full financial support (tuition + salary).
 MS students are not typically supported financially; however, after a trial period, exceptional MS students may be supported (on an hourly basis).
 BS students do not receive financial assistance directly from ARIA lab; however, there are numerous opportunities for financial assistance, such as Mines MURF, Mines SURF, Mines work-study, NSF scholarships, etc. If you are a BS student and want to pursue a PhD, you can apply directly to the Mines PhD program.
 If accepted, you will receive full financial support while you first complete the MS degree coursework and then proceed directly to the PhD program.

 Because funding is limited and only a few students can receive support from the ARIA lab, we prioritize top students who can demonstrate their qualifications.
-You can do this by working on a volunteer basis, for example, you can register for Independent Studies with Prof. Fathian if you are a Mines student.
+You can do this by working with the lab on a volunteer basis.
 You will be given a project and receive mentorship during this period.
 Students who make good progress, show enthusiasm, and have a strong work ethic will be considered for financial support.
 If you are unable to work for a trial period (e.g., if you are an international student abroad), we will schedule a (technical) meeting to evaluate your qualifications.
 This is usually accomplished by giving you a paper to read and present.
-You will have approximately 2 weeks to read the paper and prepare a 15-minute presentation demonstrating your understanding of the topic and discussing your ideas for future work.
+You will have 1-2 weeks to read the paper and prepare a 15-minute presentation, demonstrating your understanding of the topic and discussing your ideas for future work.

 PhD students: